HAASMEEN

 My Story

-One of the first personal projects I worked on was in August of 2021.
-I drove to Santa Ynez Band of Chumash Indians’ tribal land.
-The tribe had been facing racist backlash in response to their right to reclaim 1,400 acres of their ancestral land.
-This sparked interest in our connection to land as people.
-The presence of White Supremacy in this concept of land ownership within the United States.
-And the stories that every parcel of land holds — stories that cannot be colonized.
+My first personal project involved driving to Santa Ynez Band of Chumash Indians’ tribal land (so-called Solvang, California) back in the summer of 2021.
+The tribe had faced racist backlash in response to their right to reclaim 1,400 acres of their ancestral land.
+This sparked interest in our connection (and disconnection) to land as people.
+The presence of White Supremacy in this concept of land ownership within the so-called United States.
+And the trauma that comes with the installation of nation-states.
+Man-made borders intentionally divide and separate the ancestal connection between being and land.

 Thank you for taking the time to visit and be with my art.